 PREMs can be collected through several channels such as online, through an app, F2F, SMS, paper format or a phone call.
 No matter how the PREMs are collected, the following table summarizes the most common PREMs themes.

 Measuring only the overall patient experience

 Many healthcare providers collect PREMs through one single questionnaire only at the very end of the care process covering the whole care pathway.
-This gives a very comprehensive experience evaluation of the overall care process, but the provider is lacking more specific data, which steps of the care process went well in the patient’s opinion and what are the steps still having room for improvement.
+This gives a very comprehensive experience evaluation of the overall care process, but the provider is lacking more specific data in regards to the specific steps that went well in the opinion of the patient as opposed to those that leave room for improvement.

 Lengthy questionnaires - lower response rates and rushed answers